The64thGamer/cheeseepedia/content/meta/site-news.md

 #### 2026

 - **January 2nd-** New card version of article previews created and used for various parts of the site.
 Random articles optimized and increased to 10 per page.
 Entire site CSS reevaluated and tweaked.
+Fixed many showtape segment lists not having correct indentation.